Racecar goat at Farm Sanctuary

 Incessant Production

 Female kids are raised on artificial formula and artificially impregnated as soon as possible to produce milk.
-A dairy goat will typically produce 1 to 3 liters of milk each day—about 7,000 liters over a 10-year lifetime.
+A dairy goat typically produces 1 to 3 liters of milk each day—about 7,000 liters over a 10-year lifetime.

 Goats Used For Meat